 2.2 Working of Alcohol Thermometers

-Alcohol thermometers work in a similar way to mercury thermometers but use alcohol, which is dyed with bright colors like red or blue to make the level of the liquid more visible.
-The alcohol expands as the temperature increases, rising up the glass tube.
+Alcohol thermometers work similarly to mercury thermometers but use alcohol, which is dyed bright colours such as red or blue to make the liquid level more visible.
+The alcohol expands as the temperature increases, causing it to rise up the glass tube.
 Alcohol thermometers are handy for measuring lower temperatures because alcohol freezes at a much lower temperature than mercury.

 Use Case: Alcohol thermometers are commonly used in household and educational settings, particularly for measuring low temperatures.